-Washing a car may seem pretty straightforward, how wrong can you go?
+Washing a car may seem pretty straightforward; how wrong can you go?
 Well, it turns out there is a right and wrong way to wash your car at home.
 When done properly, regular washing can extend the life of the paint job and turn heads as you drive by.
 Improper washing, on the other hand, can degrade and dull your car’s finish over time.

 Here are the biggest mistakes you can make when washing your car at home.

-Cleaning with a kitchen sponge
+Washing with a kitchen sponge

 A flat sponge can clean your car, but it will likely damage the surface of the paintwork and that will show itself as a mass of light scratches and swirl marks.

 Even if you’ve done a thorough pre-foam and rinse, there will still be tiny particles of dirt on the car.
 These small particles get trapped between the flat sponge and the car and cause damage when drawn across the paintwork.

 Car mitts or cloths purposefully made for car washing are made from long fibrous materials that draw in and hold any loose particles of dirt, keeping them away from the paintwork.
 They also absorb and hold water just as well as sponges.

 Don’t use dishwashing liquid, soap or anything other than proper car wash detergent to clean your car’s exterior.
 Soap and dishwashing liquids are designed to break down grease, which is why they do such a good job on your plates and cutlery, but they will also strip the paintwork’s wax protection and encourage rust.

 Designated car shampoo products are specifically made to help keep the paint looking fresh and guard the clear coat, and they’re gentle enough so they don’t remove existing wax.